mfirabd/banking-core-system/README.md

 Replaced generic exceptions with domain-specific banking exceptions.
 Validation is enforced at the domain level, producing clear, auditable error messages suitable for financial systems.

+## Day 5 – Immutable Ledger & Audit Safety
+Transactions are immutable, uniquely identified, and timestamped.
+The transaction ledger is exposed as a read-only view to prevent external mutation, preserving audit integrity.